hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/README.md

-# AI-driven-actuation-compatible-tracking-for-autonomously-navigating-miniature-robots-in-vivo
+# Actuation-compatible-tracking-for-autonomously-navigating-miniature-robots-in-vivo

-This is the implementation of our paper "AI-driven actuation-compatible tracking for autonomously navigating miniature robots in vivo", which is currently under review.
+This is the implementation of our paper which is currently under review.

 # Hardware requirements
 We recommend running the code on a single RTX 4090 GPU.